mmu-webdesign/awdd2-2022-group4/2_IA_and_content_strategy/ia-report.md

 ### Cart sort results

+After we completed the open- card sort, results showed that we had 3 similar groups, all with similar labels within.

+The first category that appeared often was 'Clothes'.
+There were similar categorisation labels such as 'Clothing', 'Products' and 'Clothing for all'.
+This allowed us to understand that having a category on our website that followed this naming convention.

+The second main group was 'Finding Information'. which contained group labels such as 'Home' and 'Contacting' within the main category label.
+This again highlighted that individuals like a separate section that includes extra information and having it as a separate category would be beneficial as it would limit confusion for our clients.

-After we completed the open- card sort, results showed that we had 3 similar groups awith similar labels within.
-The first main group was 'Clothes', which held similar group labels such as 'Clothing', 'Products' and 'Clothing for all'.
-The second main group was 'Finding Information' which contained group labels such as 'Home' and 'Contacting'.
-The third main group was 'News and Trends' which held group labels such as 'Offers' and 'up and coming'.
+The third main group was 'News and Trends', which held group labels such as 'Offers' and 'up and coming'.
+This highlighted that we needed to include a section that specifically focused on news and events to truly provide the best service for our clients.

 Other common groups identified included 'local to Manchester' and 'Customer Benefits'.
-These results show the ways individuals link different headings for our guide/ website and helps us to understand how we may structure the site to make it the most efficient and easy to use.
+The results, from the card sort, highlight the ways individuals link different items into headings.
+This activity was incredibly beneficial as it has provided us with a clear guide of how we should structure our website to best assist our clients.
 By grouping items together under associated group labels, it makes it easier for the site users to find the information they require.

 ## Tree testing